hhaentze/MRSegmentator/README.md

 --outdir <str>  # output directory
---fold <int> # use only a single model for inference --postfix <str> # postfix that will be added to segmentations, default: "seg" --split_level <int> # split images to reduce memory usage.
-Images are split recusively: A split level of x will produce 2^x smaller images
+--fold <int> # use only a single model for inference --postfix <str> # postfix that will be added to segmentations, default: "seg" --cpu_only # don't use a gpu

+# memory (mutually exclusive)
---batchsize <int> # how many images can be loaded to memory at the same time, default: 8
+--batchsize <int> # number of images that can be loaded to memory at the same time, default: 8 --split_level <int> # split images to reduce memory usage.
+Images are split recursively: A split level of x will produce 2^x smaller images
-# (higher batchsize reduces runtime at the cost of increased memory consumption)

 # experimental
 --nproc <int> # number of processes
---nproc_export <int> # number of processes for exporting the segmentations --cpu_only # don't use a gpu
+--nproc_export <int> # number of processes for exporting the segmentations --verbose
---verbose
 ```